godxkey/GibsS.github.io/README.md

 ### [Prototype](https://gibss.github.io/test/hat/prototype)

 This is a simplified version of the prototype of the actual game I was working on.
-You can play around with giving orders to the humans and seeing them fulfill them.
+You can play around with giving orders to the humans and seeing them execute those tasks.

-The end goal was to allow them to make their decisions and fulfill quite complicated problems like choosing the architecture for their villages, allocating property, making sure to eat etc..
+The end goal was to allow them to make their decisions and solve quite complicated problems like choosing the architecture for their villages, distributing property, making sure to eat etc..
 I got so far as have them eat and sleep in caves but I realised it was a bit too ambitious/way too long to try and make a full game where AI can build entire villages by themselves.

 ---